brigitte-bigi/WhakerPy/README.md

 Then, perform the following steps:

 1. `coverage run -m pytest`
-2. `coverage report`

-or use this command to get the result in XML format:
-`coverage xml; mv coverage.xml tests`
+2. `coverage report` to see a summary report into the terminal, or use this command to get the result in XML format: `coverage xml; mv coverage.xml tests`

 The whakerpy package can be analyzed with SonarQube by following these steps: